Football is back - and so is Salah! Liverpool make good on Klopp's promise to attack Premier League title | Goal.com

 Football is back.

-If this is a sign of things to come, then bring it on.
+If this 4-3 win for the English champions is a sign of things to come, then bring it on.
 The Premier League returned at Anfield, with not so much a bang as an industrial-scale explosion.

 Welcome back to the big time, Leeds United.